GreaterManchesterODA/ESPRESSO/README.md

 # ESPRESSO
 This repository covers the ESPRESSO project - the datasets, lookups and tool for exploring tax and public sector expenditure in local areas.

-ESPRESSO Is a backronym.
+ESPRESSO is a backronym.
 It stands for Estimated and Simplified Public Revenue and Expenditure Standardised Statistical Output.

 ## Background
 ### Tax and spend analysis for Greater Manchester